MISSION STATEMENT

 Newsletter

-Our latest newsletter highlights the CLS familia’s achievements during the Fall of 2023.
+Our latest newsletter highlights the CLS Program’s achievements during Fall 2024.

 Ready for a stimulating dialogue on important issues of the day?
 With the support of the Anonymous Fund and several campus partners, the Chican@ & Latin@ Studies Program will bring emerging figures in our interdisciplinary field to campus this year.
 Check out the full schedule on the speaker series web page.